 Data after migration

-After the migration, one item in the MySQL table corresponds to one item in the hash table of ApsaraDB for Redis.
-You can run the HGETALL command to query an item and view the following result.
+After the data is migrated, one data entry in the MySQL table corresponds to one data entry in the hash table of ApsaraDB for Redis.
+You can run the HGETALL command to query a data entry and view the following result.